 Otherwise, getting a little more adventurous, you might consider Laos, Cambodia or Burma.

-All are wonderful destinations. about 7 years ago
+All are wonderful destinations. over 7 years ago

 I would suggest you to go to Thailand and Cambodia.
 Avoid muslim countries (Malaysia, Indonesia, Brunei).

 I faced unfriendly attitude to jews even in the South of Thailand (pierced byke tire).
 But generally it is safe and nice.
 I wouldn't recommend travelling alone in any case - it is at least more expensive.

 The budget is from 40-60 shkalim per day plus airfares/busfares. over 7 years ago

 Thailand is really easy to get around in and cheap.
 Bangkok might feel like total chaos at first, but you will find it very friendly after a couple of days when you get used to they heat and the traffic.

 More expensive but also very easy and friendly is Japan.

 The japanese people are the most helpful, polite and easy going people i have ever met and i have travelled all over.

 Have a nice journey! over 7 years ago